vollyimnetz/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.6.0 =
+* change crop library (now using https://advanced-cropper.github.io/vue-advanced-cropper)
+* revert php requirements back to 7.4
+* improve touch capabilities by adding an option for large handles
+* refactoring and code improvements

 = 1.5.0 =
 * bugfix for adding the crop-link multiple times (see https://github.com/vollyimnetz/crop-thumbnails/issues/72)
 * direct support for WebP-Express (see https://github.com/vollyimnetz/crop-thumbnails/issues/48)